max-talanov/1/computational emotional thinking course/intro.md

 Do you think anyone could be interested in robot with power station?

 ##Good news

-IBM in the SyNAPSE project, developed a chip that emulated 256 neurons, based on new elements - memristors.
+[IBM in the SyNAPSE project](http://www.research.ibm.com/cognitive-computing/neurosynaptic-chips.shtml#fbid=f1HQ57tWR3E), developed a chip that emulated 256 neurons, now 1 million, based on new elements - memristors.
-This year scientists from Stanford university developed NeuroGrid: the chip prototype that is capable of implementing the functions of one million of neurons and consumes 10 000 times less energy.
+This year scientists from Stanford university developed [NeuroGrid](http://news.stanford.edu/pr/2014/pr-neurogrid-boahen-engineering-042814.html): the chip prototype that is capable of implementing the functions of one million of neurons and consumes 10 000 times less energy.

 ##Any challenges missed?